How to Reduce Morning Sickness Naturally at Home

-Morning sickness is perhaps the most universally shared experience of early pregnancy and one of the most exhausting.
+Morning sickness is perhaps the most universally shared experience of early pregnancy — and one of the most exhausting.
 For Indian mothers, who often manage households, cook for the family, and sometimes work full-time, navigating debilitating nausea without disrupting everything is a real challenge.
+The good news: your kitchen is full of time-tested remedies.

 Despite the name, pregnancy nausea can strike at any time of day or night.
 It’s driven primarily by the rise in hCG (human chorionic gonadotropin) hormone, which peaks around weeks 8 to 10.
 Morning sickness typically begins around week 5 to 6 and resolves for most women by week 12 to 14.
 For some, it continues into the second trimester — a condition called hyperemesis gravidarum in its severest form, requiring medical attention.